Leverhulme Trust Early Career Fellowships

 Applications in all areas of philosophy are invited from suitably qualified researchers in the early stages of an academic career who wish to base their research in the Faculty of Philosophy of the University of Oxford.
 A previous connection with the University is not required: indeed, according to the Leverhulme Trust website,

-"The Research Awards Advisory Committee believes that the development of an academic career is best served by gaining experience at different institutions.
-Applicants who have not already moved institutions in the course of their academic career (i.e. between their undergraduate degree and current position) should nominate a new host institution, or otherwise demonstrate clear evidence of the academic and/or personal reasons for remaining at the same institution, such as access to highly specialist equipment or a highly specialised research team."
+"The Trust believes that the development of an academic career is best served by gaining experience at different institutions.
+Applicants who have not already moved institutions in the course of their academic career (i.e. between their undergraduate university and proposed host institution) should nominate a new host institution, or otherwise demonstrate clear evidence of the academic and/or personal reasons for remaining at the same institution, such as access to highly specialist equipment or a highly specialised research team."

 Thus applications are particularly welcome from those who are currently working elsewhere.
 The Faculty will hold an internal competition to decide which application(s) will be put forward under the scheme, so applicants should not approach the Leverhulme Trust directly until Faculty support is confirmed in writing.

 Candidates should have a proven record of research but are welcome to provide information on any circumstances which may have impacted it.
 The objective is for Fellows to undertake a significant piece of publishable research during the tenure of the award; hence the project put forward should not be a reworking or mere extension of the candidate’s doctoral research project.
 For more information on the scheme, including eligibility, please see the Leverhulme Trust website.

 Applications should be sent electronically to email@example.com by midday on Tuesday 3rd January 2023 and marked Leverhulme ECF 2023 in the subject header.
 They should comprise: